-Welcome to the Weekly Mastery Lecture page for Math 222 at McGill with J-Sesh.
-Here you can find information about the sessions (see directly below) or any of the following:
+Welcome to the Weekly Mastery Lecture page for Math 222 Calculus 3 at McGill (Fall 2019) taught by Profs.
+Jeremy David Macdonald &nd Broderick James Causley, with J-Sesh!
+Here you can register and find information about the sessions.

 - First time trial: if you have never attended one of my sessions previously, your first session is only $20.